‘Bold And The Beautiful’ Preview For Friday: Heartsore Wyatt Facilitates Steffy & Liam’s Reunion

 Wyatt and Quinn took it outside and she begged him to leave them alone.
 She claimed that they were happy and in love.
 Quinn pointed out that Wyatt also had everything he wanted and he would lose it all if he told anybody about Liam.

 But Wyatt wasn’t going to live a lie.
 He kicked down the door and asked Liam to trust him.
-Liam said that he knew that he was his brother.
+Liam said he knew that he was his brother.
 In the short space of time that Quinn and Wyatt were outside, Liam had regained enough of his memory to recall who he was.

 They dragged Quinn into a closet, locked the door, and went to the cliff house.